 Snorkelling was not as rewarding as it was last time.
-The strong wind and swell meant waves broke on the reef, creating cloudy conditions beneath the surface and increasing the risk of being battered against the coral.
+The strong wind and swell meant waves broke on the reef, creating cloudy conditions beneath the surface.
+And increased risk of being battered against the coral.
 However, we still enjoyed the colour and variety of the fish, and the surges seemed to force the bigger fish from their hiding spots in the reef.
-C. reckoned she saw a barracuda, which I thought unlikely until we later learnt young Red Sea barracuda keep to shallow bays like at Dahab.
+C. reckoned she saw a barracuda, which I thought unlikely until we later learnt young Red Sea barracuda keep to shallow bays like Dahab's.

 I bought a platted cotton cord for my sunglasses from a young girl.
-C. bought hers from another older girl who had a professional sales patter and scoffed at the quality of mine.
+C. bought hers from an older girl who had a professional sales patter — and scoffed at the quality of my cord.
 Oh well, the younger girl had charmed me with her smile.